ashwathkart/ashwathkart.github.io/_posts/2000-01-10-autonomous-parking.markdown

 ### Control module

-The control system utilizes Model Predictive Control (MPC), which optimizes vehicle inputs over a prediction horizon while respecting system constraints.
+The control system utilizes Model Predictive Control (MPC), which works by optimizing system inputs over a prediction horizon while respecting system constraints.
+In this case, the controller optimizes steering angle and velocity commands while ensuring the vehicle stays within its physical limits and avoids obstacles.
+The prediction horizon was set to 2 seconds, divided into 20 timesteps, allowing the controller to anticipate and smoothly execute complex maneuvers like three-point turns.
+The MPC formulation also incorporates soft constraints on acceleration and jerk to ensure passenger comfort during parking operations.

 The MPC controller takes the planned path and optimizes the vehicle's movements by minimizing a cost function: